 Each Enterprise Adviser will be allocated one school or college and will be supported by a full time Enterprise Coordinator.
 Worcestershire’s Local Enterprise Partnership has created a coalition of local organisations working in this space to ensure that Enterprise Advisers can help schools and colleges navigate what is often a fragmented environment.

-Building on the development of Worcestershire’s Enterprise Adviser network Worcestershire is to become one of 20 ‘Careers Hubs’ around England to help transform careers education for young people in the county.
+Building on the development of Worcestershire’s Enterprise Adviser network Worcestershire is one of 20 ‘Careers Hubs’ around England to help transform careers education for young people in the county.
 The Careers Hub announcement follows the success of Worcestershire becoming the first area in the UK to successfully recruit 100% of its local secondary schools into the Careers and Enterprise Company Enterprise Adviser Network.
 Worcestershire have also been awarded the opportunity to conduct a pilot with our Middle Schools covering the Redditch, Bromsgrove and Wychavon districts.

 Worcestershire’s Careers Hub will have access to support which will help secondary schools, SEN Schools and colleges meet the eight Gatsby Benchmarks of excellent careers education, working towards improved careers outcomes for young people.
 Achieving these benchmarks are now a mandatory requirement for schools.